gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
-The slightly curvilinear form was also in different studies [@Heino2017ExpSpe;
+The slightly curvilinear form was also found in different studies [@Heino2017ExpSpe;
 @Tan2019UndPro].
 However, it was originally argued that the negative relationship was not general or obligatory [@Legendre2013BetDiv].
 Different LCBD-richness relationships have also been observed, with both positive and